 We use the evaluation session to get to know your dog and find out how he or she sees the world so that we can create a training plan that will provide the best training possible in the least amount of time that will provide long term results.
 During that evaluation, your trainer will be able to give you specific information about what training is best for you.
 The evaluation will also give you the opportunity to see our training, dedication, and professionalism first hand.

 Our trainers are skilled in multiple training techniques as we know this additional education ensures our clients aren’t missing out on the best training available.
 Your Tug Dogs trainer will discuss your dog’s training plan, equipment, and training exercises with you prior to training taking place so that you have a full understanding of the process and have the ability to request changes or ask questions.
-We can customize training to suit your specific requirements and will always share insight about the best training possible as you work with us.
+We can customize training to suit your specific requirements and will always share insight into the best training possible as you work with us.

 One of the most important aspects of our training is our investment in YOU, your dog’s handler.
 The reality is 99% of your relationship with your dog takes place in day to day living with your dog and not during specific training exercises.
 Your Tug Dogs trainer will help you learn easy and effective ways to create a positive training relationship both in living and in training your dog!